 Radiotherapy to the jaw area can also cause osteonecrosis of the jaw and is called osteoradionecrosis.
 This page is about osteonecrosis caused by cancer drugs.

 Osteo means bone and necrosis means cell or tissue death.
 So, osteonecrosis (pronounced oss-tee-oh-neh-kro-sis) means death of bone tissue.
 Bone can die in any part of the body if its blood supply is cut off and the cells can’t get oxygen or food.

-Osteonecrosis of the jaw is a rare condition.
+Osteonecrosis of the jaw is an uncommon condition.
 The exact causes are not known.
-But possible factors that may increase the risk during bisphosphonate or denosumab treatment include:
+But possible factors that might increase the risk during bisphosphonate or denosumab treatment include:

 - chemotherapy treatment

 - a history of gum disease or mouth infections

 - low levels of red blood cells (anaemia)